Acne/Pimples Scar Treatment

 With this method the scar is excised with the punch tool as above.
 Instead of suturing the skin edges together, the defect is filled with a punch skin graft usually taken from behind the ear.
 With this procedure a color and texture difference may be noticeable, but a skin resurfacing technique can be used 4-6 weeks after the grafting to correct this difference.

 Subcutaneous incision, also known as Subcision, is used to break up the fibrous bands that cause rolling scars.
 Subcision is performed under local anesthesia by inserting a specially beveled needle under the skin so that it is parallel to the skin surface.
 Staying in the plane between the dermis and the subcutaneous tissue, the needle is gently advanced and retracted in a piston-like motion cutting the tethering bands.
 This procedure causes bruising which fades after about 1 week.
 The risks of subcision include bleeding and the formation of subcutaneous nodules.
-Bleeding can be controlled with proper use of anesthetics and bandaging, and the subcutaneous nodules can be treated with injection of corticosteroids into the nodule.However this age old procedure of Subcision has out lived it’s usefulness with the arrival of Lasers on the scene, more so after E+ Laser’s arrival.
+Bleeding can be controlled with proper use of anesthetics and bandaging, and the subcutaneous nodules can be treated with injection of corticosteroids into the nodule.However this age old procedure of Subcision has out lived it’s usefulness with the arrival of Lasers on the scene, more so after the arrival of E+ Laser treatment of Acne Scars..

 Laser resurfacing is a popular acne scar treatment for many skin defects.
 The most popular laser types used for resurfacing of acne scars are the carbon dioxide (CO2) and Erbium Yag ( Er Yg ) Laser.
 These Lasers work by essentially burning the top layers of skin to a precise depth.
 The skin then heals replacing the burned layers with newer appearing skin.
 The correct post-operative care of skin that has undergone laser resurfacing is a very important factor in determining the success of the procedure.